sourcegraph/checkup/README.md

 }
 ```

-For the complete structure you may configure, please see [the godoc](https://godoc.org/github.com/sourcegraph/checkup).
+**For the complete structure definition, please see [the godoc](https://godoc.org/github.com/sourcegraph/checkup).** There are many elements of checkers and storage you may wish to customize!

 Save this file as `config.json` in your working directory.